MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-permission-policies.md

 Users can't interact with a blocked app or its capabilities, such bots, tabs, and messaging extensions.
 In a shared context, such as a team or group chat, bots can still send messages to all participants of that context.

-Users can see that the app is blocked in Teams.
+Teams indicates to the user when an app is blocked.

 ADD SCREEN SHOT OF BLOCKED APP ON WEB/DESKTOP/MOBILE

-For example, users can't do any of the following:
+For example, when an app is blocked, users can't do any of the following:

 - Add the app personally or to a chat or team
 - Send messages to the app’s bot